Vinay290704/hiring_platform/ReadMe.md

 ## Note

-- The Entities folder is to give the basic idea of the Tables in Database , the ResponseEntity table is the format in which we will recieve data from running queries.
+- The `Entities` folder is to give the basic idea of the Tables in Database , the `ResponseEntity` table is the format in which we will recieve data from running queries.
-- The Enums folder contains the enums used in Entities and ResponseEntity Folder
+- The `Enums` folder contains the enums used in Entities and ResponseEntity Folder
-- There are two types of Connection : one through env and another through config.properties
-- The Schema folder contains the requirement , schema and raw data script that will help in database setup in your sql workbench
+- The `Schema` folder contains the requirement , schema and raw data script that will help in database setup in your sql workbench

+---

+## Setup for Developers

+This section is for developers who want to build the project from the source code.

-## Prerequisites
+### Prerequisites

 To build and run this project, you will need the following installed on your system: